this-is-learning/this-is-learning-website/libs/navbar/README.md

-# navigation
+# navbar

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test navigation` to execute the unit tests.
+Run `nx test navbar` to execute the unit tests.